krsparks2/13-Challenge-E-Commerce-back-end/README.md

 ## Description
-This is a Content Management System that allows non-developers to easily manage a company's database.
-Using this application allows you to view and add employees, create new and edit existing Roles and Departments.
+This is a back-end e-commerce

 ## Use
   npm start in node